pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

             type: "video"
           - chapter: "Quick Revision, What we did not cover and where to next.."
             type: "video"
+        - section: "Linux Device Drivers (102) - Controlling the Hardware"
+          id: "ldd-102"
+          description: "Course on writing and understanding how the Linux Device Drivers controls real hardware.
+In this course, we write a kernel driver for the GPIO port of Raspberry Pi - 4."
+          open: "open"
+          chapters:
+          - chapter: "Introduction and Expectations"
+            type: "video"
+            preview: "FvNPYyQjfMw"
+          - chapter: "Hardware and Demo"
+            type: "video"
+          - chapter: "The generic Boot flow for SoCs"
+            type: "video"
+          - chapter: "more videos being recorded"
+            type: ""
         - section: "Tech Syncs - Workshops on ad-hoc topics"
           id: "tech-syncs"
           description: "Live Tech Syncs with learners every once in a while where we discuss ad-hoc topics relating to Firmare and System Software Engneering."